Skip to content

 A background script sitting between the site and the network: caches resources, handles offline requests, delivers push notifications.

 A Service Worker is the technical core of a PWA.
 In inexperienced hands it easily becomes a bug source: a stale Service Worker can serve an old version of the site for months.
-Velvetum's practice: enable it only where it truly earns its keep, and always wire in a forced version upgrade on each deploy.
+The studio's practice: enable it only where it truly earns its keep, and always wire in a forced version upgrade on each deploy.

 Secure site delivery over TLS.
 HTTP/2 and HTTP/3 are modern revisions with multiplexing and lower latency.

 HTTPS is non-negotiable — without it Google and Yandex demote the site, and AI search essentially ignores it.
 HTTP/2 lifts speed by multiplexing many requests inside one connection; HTTP/3 over QUIC behaves even better on unstable mobile networks.
-Vercel automatically serves HTTPS plus HTTP/2 for every Velvetum client project.
+Vercel automatically serves HTTPS plus HTTP/2 for every client project.

 Practices and standards that make a site usable for people with different abilities — vision, motor, hearing, cognitive.

 WCAG 2.2 sets requirements for contrast, keyboard navigation, accessible names, correct HTML semantics, alt text, and audio description.
 Here a11y is not only an ethical baseline but a legal exposure: ADA litigation in the US and equivalent rules in other jurisdictions rest directly on WCAG.
-Velvetum standard: WCAG AA on every client site, AAA on projects with an explicit B2C audience above 55.
+Studio standard: WCAG AA on every client site, AAA on projects with an explicit B2C audience above 55.

 AI & generative search